ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 ``docker-compose -f src/main/docker/atlassian.yml up -d``.
 If you notice that the used image didn't change, append the flag ``--build``.

+If you are using a Mac with an Apple Silicon processor (like the M1 series) there is a special docker configuration located at src/main/docker/apple-silicon.
+This will build the 3 Atlassian tools locally when you run it for the first time.
+This will improve the performance of the Atlassian tools, as they would otherwise run over Rosetta.
+It also includes a MySQL image that will run natively on Apple Silicon.
+You can run this configuration with ``docker-compose -f src/main/docker/apple-silicon/atlassian.yml up -d``.

 Error Handling: It can happen that there is an overload with other docker networks
 ``ERROR: Pool overlaps with other one on this address space``.
 Use the